denschub/camo-rs/docs/configuration.md

 # Configuration

 CLI options and environment vars are equal in their usage.
 If both a CLI flag and an environment variable is set, the CLI flag takes precedence.
 For boolean CLI flags, they have no value.
-For environment vars, they evaluate as `true` as soon as they're set (yes, even a `CAMO_ALLOW_AUDIO=` will be `true`)
+For environment vars, set them to either `true` or `false`, other values will not be accepted, and omitting them will set them to `false`.

 ## Required